legal resources necessary to hold negligent facilities accountable.

 Tower Hill Healthcare Center Abuse and Neglect Attorneys

 The Illinois Nursing Home Law Center attorneys investigate, handle and resolve nursing home cases involving abuse, neglect and suspicious deaths occurring in Kane County.
 Our dedicated team of lawyers will examine the facts to understand what happened, why it happened, and how it happened.

 If your loved one was mistreated or died suspiciously while living in an Illinois nursing facility, we can begin working on your case now to ensure your family receives adequate monetary compensation for your damages.
-Let us begin working on your claim now to ensure those responsible for your harm are held legally and financially accountable.Tower Hill Healthcare Center
+Contact our Chicago nursing home abuse lawyers, let us begin working on your claim now to ensure those responsible for your harm are held legally and financially accountable.Tower Hill Healthcare Center

 This Medicare/Medicaid-participating nursing facility is a "for profit" home providing services to residents of South Elgin and Kane County, Illinois.
 The 206-certified bed long-term care center is located at: